Ozgeboga/BitcoinTickerApp/README.md

 > A Simple Cryptocurrency Tracker App

 ## Architecture
-MVVM (Model - ViewModel - View) is the design pattern used for making this app.
+MVVM (Model - ViewModel - View) is the design pattern is used.

-## Libraries Used
+## Libraries

 * [Architecture][1] - A collection of libraries that help you design robust, testable, and maintainable apps.